 Fancy half-term on the cheap?
 We’ve rounded up a handful of the activities you can enjoy with your kids that won’t break the bank.

 Half-term is nearly here.
-And whilst the weather is (hopefully) on the up, we still need plenty of indoor options should it take a turn for the worse.
+And while we all hope the weather will be on our side and stay fine for the duration, we still need plenty of indoor options should it take a turn for the worse.

-That means it’s tougher than ever to find exciting things to do that don’t break the bank.
-And it's even more difficult when days out and attractions become more expensive during the school holidays.
+With days out and attractions becoming more expensive during the school holidays, it's tougher than ever to find family-friendly activities that don't break the bank.
 Keep reading to discover a range of things you can do that have no or minimal cost.

 Grab a cheap meal